singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/Guidelines/calculator-guide/index.md

 ## Step-by-Step Modifications
 ### 1. Importing Required Components
-We start with the import statements, which bring in various libraries and components that we need to use in our component.
+We start with the import statements, which bring in the necessary libraries and UI elements.
 **Original imports:**
 ```jsx
 import React, { useState } from "react";